irvs/ros2_tms_for_construction/tms_tf/tms_tf_gui/README.md

-# tms_ur_gui
+# tms_tf_gui

-tms_ur_gui is a package for transforming construction data (ex. machine's location, terrain and hardness of ground) using GUI tool.
+tms_tf_gui is a package for transforming construction data (ex. machine's location, terrain and hardness of ground) using GUI tool.

 # Usecase